8 Best Practices for Getting the Most From Master Data Management

 To be agile and achieve quick time to value when responding to business changes you need a single data management foundation.
 Think about a scenario if you have to add a new attribute to your customer data model, you have to go and add it to all the siloed master data feeding into various systems, instead if you have one data foundation you can rest assured that the changes will reflect across the organization whether it is for insights or to power business operations.

-#6 IT is no more the Data custodians
+#6 IT is no more the data custodians

 Businesses are making data-driven decisions, everyone in your business is producing and consuming data.
-Gone are the days when business users have to be dependent on IT for data.
+Gone are the days when business users had to be dependent on IT for data.
 If you want your business to be truly data-driven and agile, the data cannot be solely held by the IT department.
-A master data management solution should be easy for business users to accesses data for insights and operational use and help define data governance rules.
+A master data management solution should be easy for business users to access data for insights and operational use and help define data governance rules.

-Business users are ultimately using the data so it is important to empower them to define the data based on their business need, it will improve both your MDM and their data literacy over time.
+Business users are ultimately using the data so it is important to empower them to define the data based on their business needs, it will improve both your MDM and their data literacy over time.
 Just as connecting different master data types brings more insights, making data everyone’s responsibility brings more ideas to the table.
 With a modern, agile MDM, you can continually improve support to real-time operations, shift to customer-centricity, and power regulatory compliance efficiency.

 #7 Continually update data for privacy management and security